imagej/imagej.github.io/pages/BigStitcher_StackLoader.md

 to contain multiple instances (e.g. all channels in one file)

-![Step 1: Defining attributes of data in Manual loader.](BigStitcher_Stack_Import1.png
-"Step 1: Defining attributes of data in Manual loader.")
+![Step 1: Defining attributes of data in Manual loader.](/images/pages/BigStitcher_Stack_Import1.png "Step 1: Defining attributes of data in Manual loader.")"

 ### Step 2: File pattern and additional options

 #### File pattern

-![Step 2: Defining file pattern and additional options.](BigStitcher_Stack_Import2.png
-"Step 2: Defining file pattern and additional options.")
+![Step 2: Defining file pattern and additional options.](/images/pages/BigStitcher_Stack_Import2.png "Step 2: Defining file pattern and additional options.")"

 In the next dialog, you will be asked to specify the **Image File directory**, i.e. the directory that contain all the files to include in